 Our waste policies are driven by the London Plan.

-London’s Wasted Resource sets out our policies and proposals for reducing the amount of municipal waste produced, increasing the amount of waste reused, recycled or composted, and generating low carbon energy from waste remaining.
-This strategy also sets out how through the London Waste and Recycling Board, we will help develop more waste management infrastructure in London.
+Chapter 7 of the London Environment Strategy, sets out our policies and proposals for reducing the amount of municipal waste produced, increasing the amount of waste reused, recycled or composted, and generating low carbon energy from waste remaining.
+The London Environment Strategy (published May 2018) waste chapter includes household and commercial waste (as per the European definition of municipal waste).
+Chapter 7 also sets out how through the London Waste and Recycling Board, we will continue to support London boroughs in improving recycling rates and reducing waste.

 - reduce the environmental impact of waste activities

 - maximise local waste sites and ensure London has the infrastructure to manage all the waste it produces

 We have updated the greenhouse gas Emissions Performance Standard (EPS).
 This measures how much greenhouse gases are produced through London's municipal waste management activities.
 The update has taken in to account:

 - London's potential recycling performance, including business waste recycling

 - the time it will take to achieve the targets.

 This innovative approach supports waste and recycling services, technologies and techniques delivering the greatest carbon dioxide and cost saving benefits.
 More information can be found in the EPS review report.
 Boroughs and waste operators can assess the greenhouse gas performance of waste management options against the Mayor’s EPS targets using an online calculator together with an easy to follow User Manual.